Skip to Main Content

 Creative Commons licences are technically irrevocable.
 If a creator has control over the distribution of a licensed work then they can cease sharing it under a particular licence (or make the work available under different terms, as Creative Commons licences are non-exclusive), but anyone who still has access to a copy of the work is entitled to continue using it under the original licence that was applied.

 Creative Commons Licences remain valid for as long as the underlying copyright lasts.
-Generally speaking this will be until 70 years after the death of the author - see Copyright law explained for more information on copyright durations.
-Once copyright has expired, the work will enter the public domain and is free from any usage restrictions.
+Generally speaking this will be until 70 years after the death of the author - once copyright has expired, the work will enter the public domain and is free from any usage restrictions.

 Licence design